Drug-Induced Acne is a condition that occurs due to certain medications or drug side effects.

 What is Drug-Induced Acne?
 (Definition/Background Information)

 - Acne is a common skin condition that causes inflamed red spots/lesions to appear on the face, neck, shoulders, and other regions.
-The condition occurs, when the tiny hair follicles become clogged with dead cells and oil
+The condition occurs, when the tiny pilosebaceous follicles become clogged with dead skin cells and oil

-- Depending on the severity of the condition, Drug-Induced Acne may be treated by primarily discontinuing or stopping the offending medication, and through the use of suitable creams and gels, dermabrasion, skin surgery, and even laser therapy
+- Depending on the severity of the condition, Drug-Induced Acne may be treated by primarily discontinuing or stopping the offending medication, and through the use of suitable creams and gels, oral acne medications, chemical peels, and even other modalities

 - Drug-Induced Acne skin condition may not be preventable in some cases.
 However, with adequate treatment, the prognosis is generally good